Ineedajob/RSBot/README.md

 ###Compiling

-Make sure JDK is installed, then execute the `Compile.bat` file by *double clicking* it.
+Make sure JDK is installed, then execute the `make.bat` file by *double clicking* it.

 ### Running